compuphase/Black-Magic-Probe-Book/README.md

 &nbsp;<br/>
 While setting up and using the Black Magic Probe has also been covered in wikis and blogs, I found that those description often only scratched the surface of the subject.
 With this guide, I set out to give a more comprehensive account.
 Over time, this guide has been updated to cover new firmware releases, as well as specific notes on [ctxLink](http://www.sidprice.com/ctxlink/), a derivative of the Black Magic Probe that offers a WiFi connection.

 The guide is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-A printed copy (might you prefer that) is available from lulu and Amazon.<br clear="all"/>
+A printed copy (might you prefer that) is available from the [lulu webshop](https://www.lulu.com/shop/thiadmer-riemersma/embedded-debugging-with-the-black-magic-probe/paperback/product-kp2py2.html).<br clear="all"/>

 ## Utilities
 Several utilities accompagny this guide.
 Some are small, such as `bmscan` to locate the (virtual) serial port at which the Black Magic Probe is found (or scans the local network for ctxLink).
 Another is a helper tool for a specific family of micro-controllers (`elf-postlink`).
 There are GUI utilities and text-mode utilities.
 All have been tested under Microsoft Windows and Linux.